vishswati1011/graphql-nodejs/graphql_with_react.md

 ###

-## 14. now how to use react-query to make api calls
+## 14. How to use react-query to make api calls

 ## 14. 1. first install react-query